bradcoleman60/text-editor/README.md

   //Get confirmation of request
   const result = await request;
-  console.log( 'data saved to the editor database', result);
+  // console.log( 'data saved to the editor database', result);

 }
 // Adds logic for a method that gets all the content from the database export const getDb = async () => {
-  // console.error('getDb not implemented', error);
-  console.log('get all content from editor database');

   // Create a connection and version const texteditorDb = await openDB('jate', 1);